StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 #### CosmosCommandProvider - Configuration

 `appsettings.json` specifies the configuration of a `CosmosCommandProvider`.
+Values like connection strings can be sourced from environment variables for security.

 ```json
   "CosmosCommandProviders": {